owulveryck/owulveryck.github.io/content/post/20240309-gomarkablestream-tsnet.md

 _Note:_ I am embedding this in the tool because I want the application to be self sufficient, be less intrusive in the native system of the tablet, and therefore easy to install and run.

-Actually, as there is a [Go SDK for NGrok](https://ngrok.com/docs/using-ngrok-with/go/) and my tool is written in Go, I simply needed to set up a custom listener to my service and the framework did the rest.
+Actually, as there is a [Go SDK for NGrok](https://ngrok.com/docs/using-ngrok-with/go/) and my tool is written in Go, I simply to import and initiate the service.

-Basically, NGrok creates a custom `Listener`, and all I need to do is to switch the basic listener of the HTTP service to use this listener instead.
+Basically, NGrok implements a [`Listener`](https://pkg.go.dev/net#Listener), and all I need to do is to switch the basic listener of the HTTP service to use this listener instead.
 The magic happens under the hood (connexion to the NGrok service and so on.).

 Here is a helper function to initialize the listener based on a configuration structure: